HTTP-RPC/Kilo/README.md

 The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the servlet.
 If unspecified, the method is associated with the servlet itself.

 Multiple methods may be associated with the same verb and path. `DispatcherServlet` selects the best method to execute based on the provided argument values.
-For example, the following class might be used to implement the simple addition operations discussed earlier:
+For example, the following class might be used to implement some simple addition operations:

 ```java
 @WebServlet(urlPatterns={"/math/*"})